aleshaleksey/fansys23/abilities.md

 #### Flurry

-**Description**: As a "secondary action" make an extra attack with a light weapon or unarmed strike.
-If you expend an SP dice, you get to make 2.
+**Description**: As a "secondary action" make an extra attack or combat manoeuvre with a light weapon or unarmed strike.
+If you expend an SP dice, you get to make 2 attack.
 ___
 #### Broad Strike